Top seven best-selling gin brands

 Place last year: 6

-Beam Suntory-owned Larios continued its year-on-year growth in 2018 with a slight rise of 1.6% to reach 1.5m nine-litre cases.
-The brand’s nearest competitor, Hendrick’s, is closing in on Larios and could soon overtake the brand as the sixth best-selling gin.
+Beam Suntory-owned Larios continued its year-on-year growth in 2018 with a sales boost of 6.9% to reach 1.5m nine-litre cases.

 Place last year: 5